LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 | <p align="center"> <img src="images/PoorlyTexturedDSML.png" width="300"> </p> | <p align="center"> <img src="images/PoorlyTexturedDSMR.png" width="300"> </p> |

 <p align="center"> Figure 3.
 The same zone observed in different time.
 The images are poorly textured therefore hard to be matched, while the DSMs are distinctive. </p>

+Fortunately, 3D geometry such as DSM, makes up these shortcomings perfectly.
+Therefore, we designed a rough-to precise matching pipeline to take advantage of DSMs for multi-epoch image alignment by:
+* (1) Matching DSM for rough co-registration;
+* (2) Reducing ambiguity in precise matching.

+The details are presented in the next section.

 # Methodology